binocarlos/nginx-vhost/README.md

 $ sudo nginx-vhost useradd git
 ```

-this command must be run as root
+this command should be run once and as root

 ### domains <id> <domains>